 - Wash and remove stems then cut strawberries into small chunks or slices.1 lb strawberries

-- In a medium sauce pan add the strawberries, sugar, lemon zest, and lemon juice.¼ cup sugar, 1 tbsp lemon zest, 1 tbsp lemon juice, 1 lb strawberries
+- In a medium sauce pan add the strawberries, sugar, lemon zest, and lemon juice.¼ cup sugar, 1 tablespoon lemon zest, 1 tablespoon lemon juice, 1 lb strawberries

 - Turn the stovetop up to medium-high heat, stirring occasionally while bringing the contents to a low boil.